-Those seeking a bit more adventure can spend the day rock-climbing, hiking and cycling – all within city limits.
+Those seeking a bit of adventure can spend the day rock-climbing, hiking amidst volcanoes and cycling – all within city limits.

-Local mountain-biking companies rent bikes and offer excellent tours, including one-day rides through the páramo (high-altitude Andean grasslands) of Parque Nacional Cotopaxi as well as downhill descents, trips incorporating a stop at Papallacta hot springs, and two-day trips to Cotopaxi and Chimborazo and to Cotopaxi and Quilotoa.
+Local mountain-biking companies rent bikes and offer excellent tours, including one-day rides through the páramo (high-altitude Andean grasslands) of Parque Nacional Cotopaxi as well as downhill descents, and trips incorporating a stop at Papallacta hot springs.
+Two-day trips take in Cotopaxi and Chimborazo or Cotopaxi and Quilotoa.
 Single-day trips cost about $60.
 Compare prices and trips before committing to a particular operator.

 Free Wheeling in Quito

-Another good place for cyclists to check out is the bicycle-loving cafe La Cleta.
+Another good place for cyclists to check out is the bicycle-loving cafe La Cleta Bici Café.